Ludvins/BayesiPy/README.md

 BayesiPy integrates the full suite of [Linearized Laplace approximations](https://github.com/aleximmer/Laplace) proposed by Immer et al. (2021) and subsequent works.
 The idea is to treat a pre-trained neural network $f(\cdot; \theta)$ at its MAP estimate $\theta_\text{MAP}$ and approximate the posterior over $\theta$ locally by a Gaussian whose mean is $\theta_\text{MAP}$ and whose covariance is derived from the (generalized) Gauss-Newton or Hessian of the negative log-likelihood.
 By “linearizing” the network’s parameters around the MAP solution, we obtain:

 - **Full Laplace**: Uses the full Hessian matrix.
 Most accurate but extremely memory-intensive for large models.
-- **Layerwise Laplace**: Applies the Laplace approximation separately (or in block structures) for different layers.
-Balances accuracy and memory usage.
 - **Subnetwork Laplace**: Selects a subset of the network’s parameters (e.g., a subnetwork or certain layers) for the Laplace approximation, reducing complexity.
 - **Last-Layer Laplace (LLA)**: Approximates only the last layer’s weights by a Gaussian, holding the rest of the network fixed as a deterministic feature extractor.
-- **Curvature Approximations**: You can choose from diagonal, KFAC, Kron, or exact Hessian approximations to balance computational cost with approximation accuracy.
+- **Curvature Approximations**: You can choose from diagonal, KFAC, or exact Hessian approximations to balance computational cost with approximation accuracy.

 **References**:
 - Immer et al. (2021) – *“Improving Predictions of Neural Networks via Monte Carlo Methods, the Laplace Approximation, and Bayesian Neural Networks.”* [[arXiv](https://arxiv.org/abs/2106.14806)]

-**Empirical Last-Layer Laplace Approximation (ELLA)** specifically accelerates and approximates the last-layer Laplace by using subsets of data, Nyström approximations, or other low-rank techniques to handle larger models and datasets.
-While it focuses on the last layer, its emphasis on scalability and memory efficiency makes it appealing for modern architectures.
+**Accelerated Linearized Laplace Approximation (ELLA)** specifically accelerates and approximates linearized Laplace approximation by using subsets of data, Nyström approximations and other low-rank techniques to handle larger models and datasets.
+Its emphasis on scalability and memory efficiency makes it appealing for modern architectures.

 - *Source:* Deng et al. (2022) proposed an accelerated linearized Laplace method (ELLA) with a Nyström approximation to the network’s tangent kernel for improved scalability.
   [[NeurIPS](https://proceedings.neurips.cc/paper_files/paper/2022/hash/5d826cc6b2b713e3b9aad0b67c3b0f79-Abstract-Conference.html)]

-**Variational Last-Layer Laplace Approximation (VaLLA)** is another variant of LLA that leverages sparse Gaussian processes in function space.
+**Variational Linearized Laplace Approximation (VaLLA)** is another variant of LLA that leverages sparse Gaussian processes in function space.
 Rather than computing Hessians directly, VaLLA uses variational inference to fit a GP whose mean is anchored at the DNN output.
 In practice, VaLLA can yield high-quality calibration with sub-linear complexity in the dataset size.

 - *Source:* Ortega et al. (2024a) – *“Variational Linearized Laplace Approximation for Bayesian Deep Learning.”* [[ICML](https://proceedings.mlr.press/v235/ortega24a.html)]